You get a $15 Staples gift card when you buy $300 in MasterCard gift cards through July 18, 2015.

 And you can’t use Staples gift cards to buy other Visa or MasterCard gift cards or other gift cards.
 You can only use a Staples gift card for purchases.

-So if you use a Staples gift card on your office supply purchase, you’re losing out on earning 5X Chase Ultimate Rewards or 5% cash back if you used the Amex SimplyCash Business (learn more) card.
+So if you use a Staples gift card on your office supply purchase, you’re losing out on earning 5X Chase Ultimate Rewards or 5% cash back up to $25,000 a year if you used the card_name.

 How to Salvage The Offer